nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="facets-v2-response-format"></a> Version 2 Facets Response Format

 Version 2 facets are enabled by setting the `include_facets=v2` parameter in either collection or granule search requests in the JSON format.
 In order to request faceting on granule searches, the search must be limited in scope to a single collection (e.g. by specifying a single concept ID in the collection_concept_id parameter).
-The max number of values in each v2 facet can be set by using facets_size parameter (i.e. facets_size[platform]=10, facets_size[instrument]=20.
+The max number of values in each v2 facet can be set by using facets_size parameter (i.e. facets_size[platforms]=10, facets_size[instrument]=20.
 Default size is 50.). facets_size is only supported for collection v2 facet search.
 The same fields apply in the v2 facets as for the flat facets with the addition of horizontal range facets.
 When calling the CMR with a query the V2 facets are returned.
 These facets include the apply field described in more detail a few paragraphs below that includes the search parameter and values that need to be sent back to the CMR.

+##### Specifying facet fields

+Hierarchical Facet requests include any or all parts of the hierarchical structure using the `&parameter[set][subfield]=value` notation where:

+* **set**: Field group number denoting related hierachical subfields where all subfields for one facet use the same number.
+Values start with 0.
+* **subfield**: Field name in the hierarchical facet as defined by KMS. ie: Platforms uses Basis, Category, Sub_Category, Short_Name
+* **value**: facet value. ie Platform Basis has a `Air-based Platforms` value.

+Example: `science_keywords_h[0][topic]=Oceans`

+Example curl calls:

+    %CMR-ENDPOINT%/search/collections.json?include_facets=v2&hierarchical_facets=true&science_keywords_h%5B0%5D%5Btopic%5D=Oceans

+##### Responses

 With version 2 facets the CMR makes no guarantee of which facets will be present, whether the facets returned are hierarchical or flat in nature, how many values will be returned for each field, or that the same facets will be returned from release to release.
 The rules for processing v2 facets are as follows.